The Garden Grazer

 • Vegan sour cream

-Vegan black bean and rice burrito bowl with chipotle sauce
+Close up view of vegan black bean burrito bowl with chipotle sauce on a white plate

 For more inspiration, also browse all easy vegan dinner recipes.